avcoder/unit05-lesson01/slides.md

 ---

 # 5. Computer Memory
+Storage space in a computer where data and instructions are stored

 - According to Moore's Law, we should be able to double our electronics component will double in capacity each year
 - Q: What does computer memory look like today?